 So the thought of making an occasion of food, of dedicating an hour or maybe two of my life to food, only food, is always appealing.
 And the thought of eating with my hands is even more thrilling.

 Now, my previous experiences with Ethiopian food: not many.
 A stall at the Festa dell’Unità in Rome, where my friend Luca worked one summer.
 Bare legs, the smell of late summer, warmth and grass, sitting on a wooden bench.
 We flinched at some items on the menu – raw meat?
 Raw meat?
-This was before an endless stream of tartares impossibly dressed in all shades of mustards and salts and quickly mixed with sticky egg yolks, of course.
 A hearty beef stew eaten in a Styrofoam container, with a spoon.

 But there was something about that memory, even though a bittersweet one for some reason I can’t quite remember, that always left me wanting to go again.
 To eat stew with my hands (because yes, cutlery is banished in Ethiopian restaurants).
 There is something especially fine about stews when it’s cold outside, thick socks and gloves on, the wind biting, your breath forming a curious cloud whenever you speak.
 Stews are wholesome, good-natured, a blanket of meat and vegetables to warm you up to your core.

 So on an impossibly beautiful late autumn day (London only gets so many beautiful autumn days…) we went to The Queen of Sheba to see how much of my memory was actually true.

 We were greeted by soft lighting, soft music, friendly owners, couples and friends nursing pots of tea, colourful portraits of the Queen of Sheba herself, a nutty, sweet scent in the air that I could not quite make out (we’ll get to that later).